sumit-raghav-06/Retail-sales-analysis/README.md

 # Retail-sales-analysis
 End-to-end retail sales analysis using Python, SQL and Power BI with interactive dashboard and business insights

-📊 Retail Sales Analysis
+# 🛒 Retail Sales Analysis

-🔍 Overview

-This project performs an end-to-end analysis of retail sales data to uncover key insights related to revenue, profitability, and customer behavior.
-It includes data cleaning, exploratory data analysis (EDA), SQL queries, and an interactive Power BI dashboard.
+End-to-end retail sales analysis using Python, SQL, and Power BI with interactive dashboard and business insights.

 ---

-🛠️ Tools & Technologies
+## 📌 Overview

+This project analyzes retail sales data to uncover key insights related to revenue, profitability, and customer behavior.
+It includes data cleaning, exploratory data analysis (EDA), SQL-based analysis, and an interactive Power BI dashboard.

+---

+## 🎯 Objective

+- Identify top-performing categories and regions
+- Analyze the impact of discounts on profitability
+- Understand seasonal sales trends
+- Provide actionable business recommendations

+---

+## 🛠 Tools Used

-- Python (Pandas, NumPy)
+- Python (Pandas, Seaborn, Matplotlib)
-- SQL
+- SQL (SQLite)
 - Power BI
-- Matplotlib & Seaborn

 ---

-📈 Key Business Questions
+## 📈 Key Business Questions

-- What drives sales and profit?
+- What factors drive sales and profit?
-- How do discounts impact profitability?
+- How do discounts affect profitability?
 - Which categories and regions perform best?
 - Where are losses occurring?

 ---

-💡 Key Insights
+## 📊 Key Insights

-- High discounts (>20%) significantly reduce profit margins
+- Technology is the highest revenue-generating category and should be prioritized for growth
+- West region leads in overall sales, while other regions show improvement opportunities
+- Sales peak in November due to seasonal and year-end demand
-- Technology category contributes the most to overall profit
+- California is the most profitable state, contributing significantly to overall profit
-- Certain regions generate strong sales but lower profitability
-- A small number of products contribute heavily to total losses
+- Consumer segment drives the highest sales but receives higher discounts, impacting margins

 ---